Published by Christina Riley. Last Updated on October 20, 2023.

 Baseball

 Another fun spring event happening in North Carolina is the ACC Baseball Championship.
-In 2023, it’s being held in Durham at the Durham Bulls Athletic Park!
+In 2025, it’s being held in Charlotte at Truist Field!

 Read More: 58 Excellent Day Trips from Greensboro (Within a 2-Hour Drive)